Birthdate: 30 May 1980

 Sadly, the 2014/15 season did not end on the high that the club's inspirational skipper for more than a decade had hoped for.
 Liverpool were beaten at the semi-final stage of both domestic cup competitions with the semi-final defeat in the FA Cup denying Gerrard the opportunity of playing in yet another final on his 35th birthday.
 He did, however, pass forty first-team appearances for the 12th time in his Liverpool career and in so doing reached five hundred Premier League appearances and seven hundred in all competitions.
 Thirteen goals took him to one hundred and eighty-six as he moved past Robbie Fowler into fifth place in the club's all-time list.

 Steven Gerrard joined the Los Angeles Galaxy in the MLS as his contract expired in the summer of 2015.
 In his first MLS game he was on target and also created a goal for fellow ex Red Robbie Keane in a 5-2 win over San Jose Earthquakes.
 He finished the season with two goals from thirteen games, then announced early in the 2016 season that he would not be extending his contract any further, citing distances for away games as a problem.
+When the season ended he was linked with a move it Melbourne Victory but instead called time on his playing career, announcing his decision on 24th November.

 Appearances per season